JEHoctor/JEHoctor/README.md

 - [Advent of Code 2017 solutions in Rust](https://github.com/JEHoctor/AoC2017), a current solo project
 - [Advent of Code 2020 solutions in Python](https://github.com/alinajadebarnett/AoC2020), a project with [Alina Jade Barnett](https://github.com/alinajadebarnett).
 We list our completion time for each problem in the readme.
 I never expected we would be #80 on the global leaderboard for one problem!
+- [Banner image generator in Python](https://github.com/JEHoctor/LinkedIn-Cover-Image).
+This is what I used to make the banner for this readme